Skip to main content

 (This video was produced by Dr Clare Dowzer, Senior Learning Technologist in the Leeds Institute of Health Sciences.)

-Complex images and diagrams
+Consider your complex images and diagrams

 For complex images used in learning and teaching materials, there may be pedagogical reasons why a full alt-text description cannot be provided.
 You therefore won’t always need to add a full description.
 However, it is still best practice not to leave the alt-text field blank.